 To create a new role and database, first connect using

-edb_adminrole does not have superuser priviledges by default.
-Contact Support to request superuser priviledges for
+edb_adminrole does not have superuser privileges by default.
+Contact Support to request superuser privileges for

 edb_admin.
 If you request superuser privileges, you must take care to limit the number of connections used by superusers to avoid degraded service and/or compromising availability.